There are ways to improve it

 - 580-669: Fair.
 An estimated 27 percent in this group could become delinquent.
 You’re a candidate for subprime loans at higher rates.

 - 579 and below: Poor.
-FICO doesn’t trust this group at all; it estimates that 61 percent could become seriously delinquent.
+FICO doesn’t trust this group; it estimates that 61 percent could become seriously delinquent.
 If you can get credit at all, you’ll probably have to put down collateral or a deposit.
 You also may have to pay a fee that borrowers with higher scores don’t pay.

 Staying Out of Subprime